Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

     @workspace create a build pipeline for the application
     ```

-- GitHub Copilot Chat will suggest creating a GitHub Pipeline for the application.
+- GitHub Copilot Chat will suggest creating a GitHub Actions build pipeline for the application.
 It also includes a build step and a test step.

     ```yaml
     name: .NET Core CI